-Extended Detection and Response (XDR) is a security technology that provides extended visibility, analysis, and response across networks and clouds in addition to apps and endpoints.
+Extended Detection and Response (XDR) is a consolidation of tools and data that provides extended visibility, analysis, and response across networks and clouds in addition to apps and endpoints.
 XDR is a more sophisticated and advanced progression of endpoint detection and response (EDR) security.

 Detection and response technology employs real-time, continuous monitoring of systems to detect and investigate potential threats.
 A detection and response system then uses automation to contain and remove those threats.